JetBrains/Qodana/topics/configuration-reference.md

     </tr>
 </table>

-Using the `script` key, you can specify a run scenario:
+Using the `script` of a YAML configuration, you can specify a run scenario:

 ```yaml
 version: "1.0"